 Bhutan is an incredibly safe country with crime and theft almost unheard of.
 It is also extremely safe for female, solo and LGBT travellers.

-In order to appreciate at least three of the main tourist valleys, we would recommend 10 to 12 nights in the country.
+In order to appreciate at least three of the main tourist valleys, we would recommend 8 to 10 nights in the country.

 Northern Hemisphere Spring and Autumn are normally considered the best times to visit Bhutan with beautiful warm days and cool nights.

 Bhutan’s currency is the Ngultrum (BTN/Nu).
-Currency accepted in Bhutan are the American dollars and Euro.
+Currency accepted in Bhutan are the American Dollars, the Euro and Indian Rupees.
 Please keep in mind that the exchange rate changes on a daily basis.
 American Dollars are widely accepted in all handicraft emporiums and the majority of Bhutan’s hotels.

 There is no limit on the number of tourists permitted to visit Bhutan.
-However, flight seats and hotel rooms are limited and can be booked out months in advance in the high season.
+However, flight seats and hotel rooms are limited and can be booked out months in advance in the peak season, particularly around festival dates.

-You can travel to Bhutan independently, but must still be accompanied by a tour guide and driver arranged through a licensed Bhutanese travel agent.
+You can travel to Bhutan independently, but must still be accompanied by a tour guide and driver arranged independently or via a tour operator.

 The Bhutanese government has been very deliberate in their tourism policies to protect its local culture and environment since opening up to foreigners in the 1960s.
 One of these policies requires all visitors (except those from India, Bangladesh, and the Maldives) to be accompanied by a Bhutanese guide and driver.